-- 5.1 This section will include the main principles the ISE will operate under, once appointed. - 5.1.1 The ISE will create the ISM by developing appropriate, detailed methodologies (the ISMM) and collecting necessary data. - 5.1.1.1 where reasonably required, Code Parties must comply the ISE's requests for data made under 5.1.1.
+- 5.1 This section will include the main principles the ISE will operate under, once appointed. - 5.1.1 The ISE will create the ISM by developing appropriate, detailed methodologies (the ISMM) and collecting necessary data.

+5.1.1.1 where reasonably required, Code Parties must comply with the ISE's requests for data made under 5.1.1.
+Data shall be provided by UNC Parties promptly within timeframes stipulated by the ISE to enable ISE to collate the ISMM and ISM.